PersonalDataPipeline/pdpl-cli/docs/configuration.md

 There are a few environment variables that can be used when running the script or in a `.env` file in the root of the project.

 - `DEBUG_OUTPUT`: Output data to the `debugOutputDir` path explained above and use `debugCompressJson` to determine JSON compression.
-- `DEBUG_LOG_OUTPUT` = Output logging in the service to the console.
-- `DEBUG_USE_MOCKS`: Use pre-generated mock data to test out data processing.
-If there are no mocks for a certain call, the processing will fail.
 - `DEBUG_SAVE_MOCKS`: Save raw JSON from the API to a mock file.
 - `DEBUG_ALL`: Run the script with all the options above.
 - `PATH_TO_CONFIG`: Direct path to a configuration file to use (see above for options and format)